 By Mayo Clinic Staff

-If you're caring for a loved one who has Alzheimer's, it's important to consider long-term care options.
+If you're caring for a loved one with Alzheimer's disease or a related dementia, it's important to understand long-term care options and carefully evaluate their services and quality of care.
 Here's help getting started.

-Home care for a loved one who has Alzheimer's is often highly valued.
+Home care for a relative with Alzheimer's is often highly valued.
 To make it possible — and support your own health and well-being — you might consider various home care resources.
 For example:

-- Respite care.
-You might call on family, friends or neighbors to stay with your loved one when you need a break.
+You might call on family, friends or neighbors to stay with your relative when you need a break.
 If you'd prefer a more formal arrangement, consider respite care services provided by community organizations.

-As Alzheimer's progresses, your loved one will need more help.
-At some point, you might want to consider alternative housing options in your community.
+As the disease progresses, your relative will need more help.
+You might consider alternative housing options.
 For example:

-To determine which type of care is best for your loved one, consider the following questions:
+To locate resources in your area, check the National Association of Area Agencies on Aging.
+When trying to determine which type of care is best for your loved one, consider the following questions:

 - Does your loved one need help preparing meals or taking care of other personal needs?